Problematic social media use: Older people

 Older generations are affected by social media in different areas to teens and young adults.
 Social media plays an integral role in the daily lives of middle aged adults, especially in regards to their career and communication.
 Studies have suggested that many individuals feel that smartphones are vital for their career planning and success, but a pressure to connect with family and friends via social media becomes an issue.
 This is reinforced by further studies suggesting that middle aged people feel more isolated and lonely due to the use of social media, to the extent of diagnosis of anxiety and depression with excessive use.
 Similarly to teens and young adults, comparisons to others is often the reason for negative mental impacts amongst middle aged individuals.
-Surveys suggest that a pressure to perform and feelings of inferiority due to observing others lives through social media has caused depression and anxiety amongst middle class individuals specifically.
-However, older generations do reap the benefits of the rise of social media.
+Surveys suggest that a pressure to perform and feelings of inferiority due to observing others lives through social media has caused depression and anxiety amongst middle class individuals specifically; however, older generations do reap the benefits of the rise of social media.
 The feelings of loneliness and isolation have decreased in elderly individuals who use social media to connect to others, ultimately leading to a more fulfilling and physically healthy lifestyle, due to the ability to communicate and stay in touch with people they would have physically not been able to see.

 Education

 Excessive use of social media may impact academic performance negatively.
 An increase usage on social media may take time away from spending away from time dedicated to academics.
-In school, many teachers report that their students are unfocused and unmotivated.
 There may be a link between spending free time on social media and weaker critical thinking skills, impatience, and a lack in perseverance.
 There is also a risk of students struggling with attention and focusing because of how fast their phone can change from topic to topic.
+Social media also affects a person's attention span, causing the person's attention span to shrink.
+Social media is designed to grab and hold the user's attention, which can make it hard for the users to focus on anything else.

 Eating disorders

-People with problematic social media use have an increased risk for eating disorders (especially in females), Through the extensive use of social media, adolescents are exposed to images of bodies that are unattainable, especially with the growing presence of photo-editing apps that allow you to alter the way that your body appears in a photo and social media can foster an environment for harmful online communities such as those that promote unhealthy habits.
-Along with that is the normalization of cosmetic surgery which sets unrealistic beauty standards as well.
+People with excessive social media use have an increased risk for eating disorders (especially in females), Through the use of social media, adolescents are exposed to images of bodies that are unattainable, especially with the growing presence of photo-editing apps that allow one to alter the way that a body appears in a photo.
+Social media can also foster an environment for online communities that promote unhealthy habits.
+Along with that, the higher prevalence of cosmetic surgery can distort the perception of what a typical body should look like.
 This can, in turn, influence both the diet and exercise practices of adolescents as they try to fit the standard that their social media consumption has set for them.